Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Label-Independent Notions of Symmetry

 \begin{example} The automorphism group of Matching Pennies in Example \ref{MPeg} is Since $\Aut(\Gamma)$ is player transitive, is not strategy trivial and contains no proper transitive subgroups, Matching Pennies is an $n$-transitively non-standard symmetric game. \end{example}

-\citet{peleg1999canonical, sudholter2000canonical} considered a game symmetric if $\Aut(\Gamma)/\Gamma_N \cong S_N$.
+Peleg et al. \cite{peleg1999canonical} and Sudh\"{o}lter et al. \cite{sudholter2000canonical} define a game to be symmetric if $\Aut(\Gamma)/\Gamma_N \cong S_N$.
 It follows immediately from Corollary \ref{cosetcor} that this is equivalent to a game being $n$-transitively symmetric, and furthermore that $\Aut(\Gamma)/\Gamma_N$ being isomorphic to some transitive subgroup of $S_N$ is equivalent to a game being symmetric.

 We now consider games which have a subgroup $G$ isomorphic to $S_N$ with $G_N = \{\id_{\Gamma}\}$.
 Fully symmetric games obviously satisfy this condition, Example \ref{egntransstandnonfull} shows that the converse of this is false.
 Below we show that all games satisfying this condition are $n$-transitively standard symmetric games; the author has been unable to show whether the converse holds.